Showing posts with label Quest - RPG. Show all posts

 First Impressions

-Creating yourself a character is an unusual affair.
-It's something I didn't expect, but this process eventually got little Stevie configured and straight into the thick of it.
-Boy, are there a large number of keys to learn for each and every additional action - which basically means the interaction within your world at large.
-In fact, the world is huge and the battles are very hard so exploring Britannia is going to be lots of fun (or agony?).
-But, I can take it!!
+Creating a character is an unusual affair, and something I didn't expect, but this process eventually got Stevie configured and into the thick of it.
+Boy, are there a large number of keys to learn for each and every additional action, which basically means your interaction within the world at large.
+In fact, the world is huge, and the battles are challenging, so exploring Britannia is going to be fun (or agony?).
+I can take it!!

-I am genuinely enjoying my first couple of games: a lovely country walk through grasslands and forests until I found a small bridge - with a Troll.
-Luckily I made it across without him noticing me but I then ran into some red demons who decided that they wanted a piece of me.
+I am genuinely enjoying my first walks through the grasslands and forests, until I found a small bridge with a Troll.
+Luckily, I made it across without him noticing me, but I then ran into red demons who decided that they wanted a piece.
 You know, those pieces that I need to stay alive...
 Yep, my first battle didn't go down well if I'm honest - DEAD!
-But wait, I think I've been resurrected for another bash!
-Let's hope I can do better?
+But wait, I've been resurrected for another bash!
+Let's hope I can do better.

-This is one seriously addictive and immersive RPG.
+This is one seriously immersive RPG.
 I'm talking months of my life, gone...

 Vicious snakes decide to spit venom at our plucky adventurers.